Trump admin. moves to bar Haitians from agricultural, seasonal worker visas

 The prohibition comes less than a week after senators said President Donald Trump insulted Haiti in a White House meeting and was accused of referring to African nations as "shithole countries."

-Sen. Dick Durbin, D-Ill., and two other sources told NBC News this week that Trump asked in the meeting on immigration: “Why do we need ore Haitians?
+Sen. Dick Durbin, D-Ill., and two other sources told NBC News this week that Trump asked in the meeting on immigration: “Why do we need more Haitians?
 Take them out.”

 The DHS secretary designates which countries’ residents are eligible for the visas.
 The list of eligible countries expires after a year and has to be renewed.